Buddhist Pilgrimages in Bhutan

 Bhutan is a land blessed by Guru Rinpoche and he hid many treasures to be revealed in future by the treasure discoverer, known as Tertons to help sentient beings.
 Bhutan has one of the most revered pilgrimages sites in the Tibetan Buddhist world referred as Baye-yul.
 Paro taksang temple known as the Tiger’s Nest, hanging on the face of a cliff, 3000mts high where it is believed that Guru Rinpoche came flying on the back of Tigress from Khenpa jong, kurtoe and meditated in order to subdue the demon known as Pado.
 Almost all the famous Tibetan saints visited this site and still today the living Buddhas from all over the world visits Bhutan to vist Paro taksang temple.

-Buddhist Tour in India
+Buddhist Pilgrimage Destination in India and Abroad